Land Signs at Sea

 Subject: Land signs at sea — birds, clouds, sound, and colour as indicators of invisible land; how Pacific navigators expanded their target zone far beyond visual range, and how the same signs work on a North Sea or Atlantic approach

 An atoll in the Pacific barely rises above sea level.
-Its highest point might be thirty feet.
-From a small boat on the ocean, its visual range — the distance at which you could possibly see the land itself — is perhaps ten miles.
-But the zone in which the atoll announces its presence through birds, clouds, and water colour extends to thirty, forty, seventy miles.
+From a small boat the visual range, the distance at which you could see the land itself, is perhaps ten miles.
+The zone in which the atoll announces its presence through birds, clouds, and water colour extends to thirty, forty, sometimes seventy miles.
 The target, in navigational terms, is not the island.
 It is the zone of signs that surrounds it.

-This is the central insight of what David Lewis, in We, the Navigators, describes as the expanded target landfall: the transformation of a tiny, low-lying objective into a much larger, multi-layered navigational target through the systematic reading of environmental signals that precede the island's visual appearance by many miles.
+This is the central insight of what David Lewis, in We, the Navigators, calls the expanded target landfall.
+The transformation of a tiny, low-lying objective into a much larger, multi-layered navigational target through the systematic reading of environmental signals that precede the island’s visual appearance by many miles.
 It is not a technique limited to the Pacific.
-The same physics that generates land clouds over a coral atoll generates them over Lundy Island, the Scillies, or any other piece of land warmed by the sun.
+The same physics that generates land clouds over a coral atoll generates them over Lundy, the Scillies, or any other piece of land warmed by the sun.
 The same biology that sends terns back to their roosting islands at dusk operates over every seabird colony in the North Atlantic.
 The signs translate.
 What requires work is learning to read them.

 Birds: the most reliable indicators